Accommodations Toolkit

 Accommodation:

-Separate setting: Students who are easily distracted (or may distract others) in the presence of other students, for example, may need an alternate location to be able to take the assessment.
+Setting: Test location is altered so that the student is tested in a setting different from that made available for most students.
+Students who are easily distracted (or may distract others) in the presence of other students, for example, may need an alternate location to take the assessment.
 The separate setting may be in a different room that allows them to work individually or among a smaller group or to use a device requiring voicing (e.g., a Whisper Phone).
+Some students may benefit from being in an environment that allows for movement, such as being able to walk around.
+In some instances, students may need to interact with instructional or test content outside of school, such as in a hospital or their home.

 South Dakota